-It’s a sight that no homeowner wants to see: You go out in the morning to start your car, look back at your house, and a portion of your gutters has gone rogue and now is pointing 90 degrees toward the ground.
+It’s a sight that no homeowner wants to see: you go out in the morning to start your car, look back at your house, and a portion of your gutters has fallen from your home.
 Aside from being an eyesore, this fallen gutter can cause serious issues with water and ice collecting around your house.
-To make sure that you never find yourself in this situation, we’ve outlined a few causes of dangling gutters so you know what to avoid.
-And if it’s too late, you also have a starting point for righting the ship.
+To make sure that you never find yourself in this situation, we’ve pointed out a few causes of dangling gutters so you know what to avoid.
+And if it’s too late, you also have a starting point for fixing the issue.

 Missing screws, loosened screws